 Pellets also come in a wide variety of woods – such as apple, mesquite or oak – which can be used to provide a choice of different flavors.

-- ▶️▶️SMART SMOKE TECHNOLOGY !--- Set it and forget it, Automated electric feed system...
+- ▶️▶️SMART SMOKE TECHNOLOGY !---Automated electric feed system maintains temperature...

 - ▶️▶️HUGE GRILLING AREA & HOPPRT CAPACITY!--- Great for Home, party, and Tailgating: 513...